amblina/katacoda-scenarios/tutorial5/tutorial5/step2.md

 * `>>` to append the result of a command to a file
 * `|` to *pipe* the result of a command to a new command

-If you are unsure on these commands, please revisit tutorial 4!
+If you are unsure on these commands, please revisit tutorial 4 or check out their **man** pages!

 Let's take a look at `parks.csv`